Jen Lewin

-Jen Lewin is an interactive artist and engineer with a studio based in New York City who specializes in large scale installations in public spaces, usually combining elements such as light, sound and complex engineering.
+Jen Lewin is an American interactive artist and engineer.
+She is based in New York City and specializes in large scale installations in public spaces, usually combining elements such as light, sound and complex engineering.
 Her interactive light installation The Pool debuted in 2008 and has been exhibited across the globe, in cities such as Singapore, Sydney, Denver, Montréal and Prague, and in events such as South By Southwest and Burning Man.

 Lewin has written publications about CAD-related topics.
 Her work has appeared on National Geographic.

 Life and career

 Lewin grew up in Maui and obtained her BA in Architecture and Computer Aided Design from the University of Colorado Boulder, later obtaining her M.P.S. degree in Interactive Design from Tisch School of the Arts.

 Lewin married Kimbal Musk in 2001, brother of Elon Musk.
 They had two children together.
 They divorced in 2010.
-Lewin married William (Bill) Magnuson in 2012, and currently lives with Bill and their two children in New York City.
-In 2015 Lewin purchased a 4-story condo in Manhattan for 7 million dollars.
+Lewin married William (Bill) Magnuson in 2015, and currently lives with Bill and their two children in New York City.

 Her most known work, The Pool, featured on Wired, consists of over 200 LED-lit platforms that change color according to pressure and speed changes elicited by viewers' interactions with the system.
 Termed an "interactive light sculpture", where human interaction is necessary for its display, this installation has toured several countries.
 Specializing in works that involve technology and human interaction, she often includes musical elements into her creations.
-For instance, other projects or hers include laser harps, where people elicit music via interrupting the laser arrangements.
+For instance, other projects of hers include laser harps, where people elicit music via interrupting the laser arrangements.

 According to the Boulder Weekly, Google commissioned Lewin to "create an Android app for tracking feedback between her innovations and the groups of people interacting with them".
 Lewin, along with her Pool installation, was featured by the BBC News in May 2013.